PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 owner pruning are unchanged.
 The focused gate passes `287 passed in 17.97s`, the 99-file branch-changed suite passes `1645 passed in 30.93s`, and targeted static validation passes.

+The indexed SINet mixed-attention owner is now characterized as a fixed one-key result with a default 32-rewrite cap, guarded cleanup, one raw direct wrapper call, and one layout-aware attention selection.
+Strict retention selects `_post_sinet_mix_attention_stats` only for the direct result; owner defaults, schema and cleanup, wrapper forwarding, exact split-bridge/mixed-cleanup boundary, nested index, and absence of a consumer are frozen.
+After correcting one test-only wrapper-argument assumption, the focused gate passes `375 passed, 1 xfailed in 18.42s`, the 100-file branch-changed suite passes `1647 passed, 1 xfailed in 32.58s`, and targeted static validation passes.